Out Of The Dark

-Body spasming, it lets loose a mournful, pained squeal.
-Mouth snapping futilely at Scarlet, the spider’s legs twist and scrape against the rock as it dies.
+Body spasming, the spider lets loose a mournful, pained squeal.
+Its mouth snaps futilely at Scarlet while the thing’s legs twist and scrape against the rock as it dies.

 When it’s no longer moving, Scarlet slides the blade out, and then hops down to the ground.
-Holds the sword out for Jake to take.
+Holds the sword out for Jake to take, the blade coated in dark ichor.
 “There,” she says, mouth twisted with distaste, “problem solved.”
 Her eyes pass briefly over the cleric before she turns and moves to join Hamfrd several paces away.

 Elaine bows her head and clutches her medallion tighter, cheeks warm.

 “You gave us time to escape.
 You saved us again,” Jake whispers, a hand on her shoulder.
 “Let’s go.”

 From the cavern they’ve just left behind, beyond the body of the dead spider that blocks the opening, they can hear the angry scratching as dozens of sets of legs scrape against rock, seeking a way through.

 * * *